LamVKiet/Business-Profitability-Analysis-Using-SQL-Identifying-Key-Loss-Drivers/README.md

 # Profitability Diagnostics & Loss Root Cause Analysis Using Advanced SQL

 ## Description
 This project utilizes SQL for root cause analysis, allowing the identification of underperforming products, high-risk customers, and unprofitable regions through drill-down queries.
-By leveraging advanced SQL techniques, it offers a data-driven approach to enhance decision-making and drive profitability improvements.
+By leveraging advanced SQL techniques such as Subqueries, Window Functions, CTEs, Grouping & Aggregation, CASE Statements, and Stored Procedures, it offers a data-driven approach to enhance decision-making and drive profitability improvements.
 ## Goal

 Use SQL to analyze profitability, identify loss drivers, and provide actionable insights to enhance business performance.